News

 More and more smartphones, tablets, and wearables support eSIM.
 Some of the most popular eSIM-compatible devices include:

-• Smartwatches: Apple Watch, Samsung Galaxy Watch with LTE
+• Smartwatches: Apple Watch Series 3+, Samsung Galaxy Watch with LTE

 Always check your device’s specs or settings to confirm eSIM support before purchasing a plan.